Matsés

 We have been developing sustainable fair-trade with the Matsés since 2016.
 All of our projects with the Matsés are directly coordinated with the Matsés leadership, and with the help and facilitation from Acaté Amazon Conservation.
 Acaté is an on-the-ground conservation organization founded in 2012 that works directly through projects developed and led by the Matsés to help maintain their self-sufficiency and cultural survival as they adapt to the outside world.
 For the projects, all of the Matsés are paid in advance at a fair price determined by and agreed upon by the communities and leaders.
 Acaté offers their expertise and advice to help the Matsés facilitate the trade but does not receive any percentage or monetary gain.

-We have produced 2 debut exhibitions with the Matsés, in 2019 at Qorikancha in Cusco, and in 2022 at the Centro Cultural Inca Garcilaso in Lima.
+In collaboration with the Matsés and Acaté Amazon Conservation we have produced 2 exhibitions, in 2019 at Qorikancha in Cusco, and in 2022 at the Centro Cultural Inca Garcilaso in Lima.

-Matsés community members of San Mateo, David Fleck, Christopher Herndon, William Park from Acaté and Tui Anandi and Jack Wheeler from Xapiri Ground.
+Matsés community members of San Mateo, David Fleck, Christopher Herndon, William Park from Acaté Amazon Conservation, Tui Anandi and Jack Wheeler from Xapiri Ground.
 Photo: Mike van Kruchten (©2024 Xapiri Ground)